Silver-Sword/Competitive-Programming-Samples/README.md

 # CompetitiveProgrammingPractice
-My solutions to many of the practice problems I've solved.
+My solutions to some practice problems I've solved.